The Waa-Mu Show: History

 The first Waa-Mu show took place in 1929.
-A senior Northwestern student Joseph W. Miller and his classmate Darrell Ware wrote the script for and staged the college musical comedy that became "The Waa-Mu Show," the first co-educational college musical show.
-The Women's Athletic Association (WAA) and the Men's Union (MU) collaborated to put on the first show.
-The name "Waa-Mu" is derived from the synthesis of the two groups' acronyms.
+A senior Northwestern student, Joseph W. Miller, and his classmate Darrell Ware wrote the script for and staged the college musical comedy that became "The Waa-Mu Show", the first co-educational college musical show.
+The Women's Athletic Association (WAA) and the Men's Union (MU) collaborated to put it on.
+"Waa-Mu" is a synthesis of the two groups' acronyms.

-The WAA had been staging popular all-female musical comedies since 1912; the MU had presented less successful all-male comic operas for a number of years prior to 1929.
-Both men's and women's shows had been losing money and Miller and Ware raised $1,200 by borrowing $5 a piece from interested students to finance the first show.
-It also was Miller's and Ware's idea to feature both male and female students in their premiere production.
-At first, the female WAA committee was reluctant about sharing the stage with the male Mu members, but they eventually agreed to combine talents.
-The premiere show that Miller and Ware collaborated on was Good Morning Glory.
+The WAA had been staging popular all-female musical comedies since 1912; the MU had presented less successful all-male comic operas for several years before 1929.
+Both men's and women's shows had been losing money and Miller and Ware raised $1,200 by borrowing $5 apiece from interested students to finance the first show.
+It also was Miller's and Ware's idea to feature both men and women in the production.
+At first, the WAA was reluctant to share the stage with the MU, but they eventually agreed.
+The premiere show was Good Morning Glory.
 The Daily Northwestern wrote, "Campus interest is the highest yet for any single dramatic activity in University history."
-This review prompted the producers to begin formulating and writing the following year's show.
-Walter Kerr was the principal writer for the 1936 musical revue entitled It Goes to Show.
-Kerr graduated the following year and eventually become a famous theatre critic for the New York Times.
-After graduating in 1929, Joe Miller stayed at Northwestern to do graduate work in personnel administration, and Darrell Ware went to Hollywood to write screenplays.
+This review prompted the producers to begin formulating and writing the next year's show.
+Walter Kerr was the principal writer of the 1936 musical revue, It Goes to Show.
+Kerr graduated the next year and became a theatre critic for the New York Times.
+After graduating in 1929, Miller stayed at Northwestern to do graduate work in personnel administration.
+Ware went to Hollywood to write screenplays.
 In 1931 Northwestern president Walter Dill Scott offered Miller a position on the university's staff as Freshman Advisor and Waa-Mu Director.